mg747/band/README.md

 ### Media

--   All Images, Audio and videos copyrights belongs to the artist and/or organisation mentioned in the code comments.
+-   All Images, Audio and Videos copyrights belongs to the artist and/or organisation mentioned on the code comments.

 ### Author